WrestleMania 34: Undercard matches

-After failing to win the Elimination Chamber match, Intercontinental Champion The Miz demanded a WrestleMania challenger.
+After failing to win the Elimination Chamber match, Intercontinental Champion The Miz demanded a WrestleMania challenger on the February 26 episode of Raw.
 Seth Rollins then came out and defeated Miz, followed by Finn Bálor, who also defeated him.
 The following week, both Rollins and Bálor confronted Miz, leading to a 2-on-3 handicap match between Rollins and Bálor and The Miz and his Miztourage (Bo Dallas and Curtis Axel), in which Rollins pinned Miz.
 Afterwards, Raw General Manager Kurt Angle scheduled The Miz to defend his championship against Bálor and Rollins in a triple threat match at WrestleMania.

 At the Royal Rumble, Raw's Asuka won the women's Royal Rumble match.
 As a result, Asuka earned the right to challenge for a women's championship of her choosing at WrestleMania.
 On the advice of Raw Commissioner Stephanie McMahon, Asuka postponed her decision until both women's champions had defended their titles at Elimination Chamber and Fastlane, respectively.
 Following Charlotte Flair's successful defense at Fastlane, Asuka appeared and challenged her for the SmackDown Women's Championship at WrestleMania.
 Asuka explained that she chose Flair as she wanted to challenge the best women's champion in WWE, while Flair vowed to end Asuka's undefeated streak.

 After Alexa Bliss won her second Raw Women's Championship in August 2017, she formed a friendship with Nia Jax, who also had championship aspirations.
 Jax failed to earn a title shot at the Royal Rumble and also lost to Asuka at Elimination Chamber in a match that would have added her to Asuka's WrestleMania championship match.
 After Asuka defeated her in a rematch on Raw, Bliss consoled Jax and said she deserved a title match.
 When Asuka explained her reasons for challenging Charlotte Flair, Bliss and Mickie James confronted her and called out Jax to wrestle Asuka, but Jax did not appear.
 Later during Jax's match, Bliss and James, who were unaware of the live microphone, were heard disparaging Jax, who was upset by this.
 The following week, Bliss issued a fake apology and continued to insult Jax, who chased off the champion.
 When Bliss complained to Raw General Manager Kurt Angle, he scheduled her to defend the Raw Women's Championship against Jax at WrestleMania.